Skip to Main Content

 Tryptophan is an essential amino acid that is used to make serotonin.

-Regular exercise and body movement are the most commonly known way to release tryptophan and stimulate serotonin.
+Regular exercise and body movement are the most commonly known way to release tryptophan and boost serotonin.

 But, other factors may influence serotonin release, such as exposure to bright light and anti-inflammatory foods.